PJK-code/D279-UI-Design/README.md

 # D279-UI-Design
 Prototype website created for User Interface Design(D279) at Western Governors University.

+This Project focuses on the redesign of the fictious website's design interface.
+I'll include a link of the old website design interface just for reference.

 The requirements for the project were:

 C.  Create an interactive desktop prototype based on the audience and stakeholder needs using the attached “Paradigm Pet Professional UI Design Specifications” by doing the following: